sderosiaux/every-single-day-i-tldr/README.md

 - https://medium.com/the-node-js-collection/async-hooks-in-node-js-illustrated-b7ce1344111f Not a clear post i find.
 Anyway, a new API to register callbacks tracking the lifetime of asynchronous resources created inside a Node.js.
 Useful to create "span" to analyse where the time is spent and what is going on behind the hood.
 - https://code.facebook.com/posts/357056558062811/logdevice-a-distributed-data-store-for-logs/ A new distributed logs storage on its way, by Facebook.

+# 04-09-2017

+- https://github.com/satwikkansal/wtfpython#-examples JS is not the only one to be fucked up
+- http://www.reactos.com/project-news/reactos-046-released "14,238,159 unit test cases, failing just 18,419"
+- https://www.youtube.com/watch?v=A45uRzJiv7I KSQL: Streaming SQL for Kafka.
+Easy and powerful.
+Create tables from topics.
+Can't stop thinking about scaling? (when joining tables of millions?).
+It's backed up by Kafka Streams.
+The associated blog post: https://www.confluent.io/blog/ksql-open-source-streaming-sql-for-apache-kafka/
+- https://code.facebook.com/posts/357056558062811/logdevice-a-distributed-data-store-for-logs/ https://github.com/apache/incubator-pulsar http://bookkeeper.apache.org/ We all know Kafka.
+But what about logdevice (fb), pulsar (yahoo), distributedlog/bookkeeper (twitter) ?

 # 29-08-2017

 - https://blog.alaskaair.com/alaska-airlines/solar-eclipse/ Alaska Air explaining how they planned to see the eclipse from one of their plane, it is not that easy.
 Incredible.